Wes Helms: Coaching career

 Helms was the bench coach of the Triple-A Lehigh Valley IronPigs for the 2018 season, followed by the Double-A Birmingham Barons for the 2019 season.
 In 2020, he was named manager of the Triple-A Charlotte Knights.

 On May 20, 2022, the White Sox put Helms on an indefinite leave of absence from the Knights.

+Personal life

+Helms is the nephew of former big-leaguer Tommy Helms.